open-quantum-safe/liboqs/README.md

 Builds have been tested on Mac OS X 10.11.6, Ubuntu 16.04.1, and Windows 10.

-To build, clone or download the source from Github, then simply type:
+To build, clone or download the source from GitHub, then simply type:

 	make